idexio/idex-contracts-ikon/GOVERNANCE.md

 - The admin is the only agent whitelisted to change several Exchange settings:
   - Bridge adapter contract address whitelist
-  - Index price service wallet address whitelist
+  - Index price adapter contract address whitelist
-  - Insurance fund wallet address, provided that neither the existing nor new wallet has any open non-quote positions
+  - Insurance fund wallet address, provided that neither the existing nor new wallet has any open non-quote positions and the new wallet is not exited
   - Market configuration override values, subject to limits as defined in Exchange contract’s [fixed parameter settings](#market-override-fixed-parameter-settings).
+  - Oracle price adapter contract address
 - Updating any of the governed fields is a two-step process.
   - The admin first calls an update initiation with the new value(s), which initiates the Field  Update Period.
   - Once the Field Update Period expires, the admin or the dispatcher wallet can make a second call that completes the change to the setting.
 The dispatcher wallet is authorized to finalize an update in order to synchronize configuration changes between on-chain and off-chain systems.